3 tips for supporting a teen who is experiencing a death

 Preparation

 Prepare the child for what to expect depending on the type of services you are going to have.
 Include them in the planning.
 Talk about what, if any, elements they would like to be a part of and what, if any, they can opt out of.
-Encourage them to participate, but don’t force them.
+The more concise and direct you are about the context and what will happen, the more their anxiety will likely to reduce.
+Encourage them to ask questions.
+Be open about the events you care most about and why, as well as the events you find draining.

 2. Emotions